erlandmuchasaj/laravel-gzip/README.md

 ## Benchmark

-I test this package with a fresh installed laravel in homepage and got:
+I tested this package with a fresh installed laravel in homepage and got:

 `No Gzip => 72.9kb`